Atlantic Records: Rock era

 Some acts on the Atlantic roster in this period were British (including Led Zeppelin, Genesis, Yes, Bad Company and Phil Collins) and this was largely due to Ertegun.
 According to Greenberg, Ertegun had long seen the UK as a source of untapped talent.
 At his urging, Greenberg visited the UK six or seven times every year in search of acts to sign to the label.

-For much of its early history, Jerry Wexler had been managers of the label, while Ertegun had concentrated on A&R and had less interest in the business side.
-But that changed after the sale to Warner.
+For much of its early history, Jerry Wexler had been manager of the label, while Ertegun had concentrated on A&R and had less interest in the business side.
+That changed after the sale to Warner.
 Although Ertegun had been forced into accepting the sale, he turned the situation to his advantage.
 He gained executive control of the label and influenced the Warner group.
 By contrast, Wexler was disenchanted by Atlantic's move into rock; he left in 1975.
 Wexler's protégé Jerry L. Greenberg replaced him and played a role in Atlantic's success during the 1970s.

 In seven years, Greenberg went from personal assistant to president of the label.
 Wexler had hired Greenberg and acted as his mentor, teaching him the daily operations of the record business.
-From Ertegun he learned how to treat musicians.
+He learned how to treat musicians from Ertegun.

 Signing Led Zeppelin and CSN

-In 1968 Peter Grant flew to New York with tapes of the debut album by British rock band Led Zeppelin.
-Ertegun and Wexler knew of the group's leader, Jimmy Page, through The Yardbirds, and their favorable opinion was reinforced by Dusty Springfield, who recommended Atlantic sign the band.
-Atlantic signed the band to an exclusive five-year contract, one of the "most substantial" in the label's history Zeppelin recorded for Atlantic from 1968 to 1973.
+In 1968, by Peter Grant flew to New York with tapes of the debut album by British rock band Led Zeppelin.
+Ertegun and Wexler knew of the group's leader, Jimmy Page, through The Yardbirds.
+Their favorable opinion was reinforced by Dusty Springfield, who recommended Atlantic sign the band.
+Atlantic signed the band to an exclusive five-year contract.
+Atlantic described it in a press release as one of the "most substantial deals" in the label's history.
+Zeppelin recorded for Atlantic from 1968 to 1973.
 After the contract expired, they founded their label Swan Song and signed a distribution deal with Atlantic after being turned down by other labels.

-In 1969 Stephen Stills was still signed to Atlantic under the contract dating from his time with Buffalo Springfield.
+In 1969, Stephen Stills was still signed to Atlantic under the contract dating from his time with Buffalo Springfield.
 His agent David Geffen went to Wexler to ask for Stills to be released from his Atlantic contract because Geffen wanted Stills' new group to sign with Columbia.
 Wexler lost his temper and threw Geffen out of his office, but Geffen called Ahmet Ertegun the next day, and Ertegun persuaded Geffen to convince Clive Davis at Columbia to let Atlantic sign Crosby, Stills & Nash.